rerun/rerun/modules/stubbs/README.md

 The `add-command` module generates a boilerplate command script file you can edit.

+	Wrote command script: /Users/alexh/.rerun/modules/freddy/commands/dance/script
 	Wrote command test: /Users/alexh/.rerun/modules/freddy/tests/dance-1-test.sh
-	Wrote command script: /Users/alexh/.rerun/modules/freddy/commands/dance/script

-Of course, stubbs doesn't write the implementation for you, merely a _stub_.
+Of course, stubbs doesn't write the implementation for you, merely a stub.

-See the "Command implementation" section below to learn about the `script` command script.
+See the "Command implementation" section below to learn about the generated `script` command script.

-See the *Testing* section below to learn about the test script.
+See the *Testing* section below to learn about the `dance-1-test.sh` test script.

 ### add-option